The software supportability and reliability site

 • Early Use of Reversed Rate Monotonic Analysis for the Estimation of Required Computing Power in Hard Real-Time Systems, 7th November 1995, (c) by Ramón Somoza.
 (PDF file, 4 MB).
 Included on this site with permission of the author.

 This article is a very interesting software engineering technique, developed by the author, based on the well-known Rate-Monotonic Analysis (RMA), which has been extended to calculate the necessary computing power required to ensure the schedulability of hard real-time tasks.
-Though this is very interesting from the hardware/architecture point of view, the author has gone even further, and demonstrated how this proposed technique is also useful for software support purposes, providing the necessary growth capacity for future software expansion, and why the "classic" requirements of 100% growth capacity become whoefully inadequate in a multitasking hard real-time system.
+Though this technique has its merit from the hardware/architecture point of view, the author has gone even further, and demonstrated how this proposed technique is also useful for software support purposes, providing the necessary growth capacity for future software expansion, and why the "classic" requirements of 100% growth capacity become whoefully inadequate in a multitasking hard real-time system.

 Documents on other sites: